-- Supervise, recruit, or help another person to commit solicitation of prostitution, or loiter for the purpose of prostitution;
+- Supervise, recruit, or help another person to commit solicitation of prostitution or loiter for prostitution;

-- Receive or collect money from a person who earned it though committing prostitution activity;
+- Receive or collect money from a person who earned it through committing prostitution activity;

 “Prostitution” is generally described as two people committing lewd acts in exchange for money or other forms of compensation.

-“Loitering to commit prostitution” is generally described as lingering around in public with the specific intent to commit prostitution related activity.
+“Loitering to commit prostitution” is generally described as lingering around in public with the intent to commit prostitution-related activity.

 Some common examples that police and prosecutors use to show you were supervising or aiding a prostitute in violation of Penal Code 653.23 PC include:

 - repeated attempts to communicate with known prostitutes;

 - circling the area in a car and repeatedly beckoning prostitutes;

 - repeatedly communicates with someone loitering for prostitution;